 ‘Sup!
 Tad here.
-Some of my favorite characters from the Star Wars movies are the sidekick droids who accompany the main heroes on their galactic adventures.
+Some of my favorite characters from the Star Wars movies are the droids who accompany the main heroes on their galactic adventures.
+Droids such as R2-D2 and BB-8 are the perfect sidekicks in a galaxy far, far away.
 Ever since I first saw the films as a young tadpole, I’ve always wished I had my own.
-So, you can probably imagine my excitement when I had the opportunity at Disney World’s Star Wars: Galaxy’s Edge not only to take a droid home, but also create it myself!
+So, you can probably imagine my excitement when I had the opportunity to create my own droid at Disney World’s Star Wars: Galaxy’s Edge!
 I named mine F2-0G ;)

-While we frogs can't see into the future, we can expect that Star Wars: Galaxy's Edge will be a hoppin' place for some time.
+Even after two years, Star Wars: Galaxy's Edge continues to be a hoppin' place.
 You may experience lengthy wait times for the attractions, restaurants and shops.
-Disney highly recommends making a reservation for Droid Depot, which can be made up to 180 days in advance on Disney's website or through the My Disney Experience app.
+Disney highly recommends making a reservation for Droid Depot, which can be made up to 60 days in advance on Disney's website or through the My Disney Experience app.
 Droid Depot may be able to accommodate walk-ins each day, but it's subject to availability.

+The build-your-own-droid experience costs $99.99 per builder and includes choosing your own pieces, putting the droid together and taking the droid with you with a box and remote control.
 A valid credit card is required when booking, but won't be charged until arriving at the shop.
 If you need to cancel a reservation, you must do so at least one day in advance to avoid a $99.99 per builder "no-show" fee (this is the full cost of the experience!).
 It would be charged to the credit card that you provided when booking.
 Late arrivals may not be allowed to enter.
 Keep this in mind when picking a time!
-You'll need to account for the time that it takes to get to the park, go through security and the entrance touch points and walk to Star Wars: Galaxy's Edge.
+You'll need to account for the time that it takes to get to the park, go through security and the entrance touchpoints and walk to Star Wars: Galaxy's Edge.

 The experience is also limited to the builder and one guest.
 At least one person must be 14 years old or older.
 If this experience is high on your must-do list, we recommend snagging a reservation if one is available.
 However, don't fret if you aren't able to get a reservation.
 Arrive early in the morning or late at night as these are the best times for walk-ins.
 Most Batuu travelers build their droids in the afternoon (noon to 3 p.m. is a peak period for this experience, according to one of the cast members).